Frequently Asked Questions

 I heard about the SACS scholarship.
 What is that?

 The SACS, or Study Abroad Competitive Scholarship, is a scholarship that is financed by the $4 International Education Fee that Texas Tech students pay every term they are enrolled.
-The SACS is open to domestic and degree-seeking international students who are studying abroad as well as degree-seeking international students who are studying at TTU.
-We encourage all study abroad students who meet the eligibility criteria to apply.
+The SACS is open to students who are participating in a credit-bearing study abroad program outside of the U.S. We encourage all study abroad students who meet the eligibility criteria to apply.
 Please visit SACS webpage for application instructions and helpful tips to make your application as competitive as possible.

 Where can I study abroad?